The terrible fire that destroyed one of Europe’s finest palaces

 Image: The Lord Mayor's Water-Procession on the Thames c1683, Royal Collection Trust/© Her Majesty Queen Elizabeth II 2017 (Detail version in header image)

 This was usual practice, but it was forbidden to leave braziers unattended.
-However, for some reason the maid left the room.
+However, the maid left the room.

 It only took a second for the sheets to ignite, then to set fire to the bed hangings, and then the whole lodging was ablaze.